hep-mh/acropolis/README.md

 # Installation from PyPI

-This is the recommended way to install ACROPOLIS.
-To do so, make sure that ``pip`` is installed and afterwards simply execute the command
+*This is the recommended way to install ACROPOLIS.*

+To install ACROPOLIS from PyPI, first make sure that ``pip`` is installed on your system and afterwards simply execute the command

 ```
 python3 -m pip install ACROPOLIS --user
 ```

-After the installation is completed, the different modules of ACROPOLIS can be directly imported into our own Python code (just like e.g. numpy).
-Using this procedure also ensures that the executable ``decay`` and ``annihilation`` are copied into your ``PATH`` and that all dependencies are fulfilled.
+Once the installation is completed, the different modules of ACROPOLIS can directly be imported into our own Python code (just like e.g. ``numpy``).
+Additionally, the installation also ensures that the two executable ``decay`` and ``annihilation`` are copied into your ``PATH`` and that all dependencies are fulfilled.

+If any dependencies of ACROPOLIS conflict with those for other programs in your work environment, it is strongly advised to utilize the capabilities of Python's virtual environments.

 # Installation from GitHub

-To install ACROPOLIS from source, first clone the respective git repository by executing the command
+To install ACROPOLIS directly from source on GitHub, start by cloning the respective git repository via the command

 ```
 git clone https://github.com/skumblex/acropolis.git
 ```

-Afterward, switch into the main directory and run
+Afterward, switch into the newly created main directory and run

 ```
 python3 -m pip install . --user